Meet Dr. Kenneth Westover

-Dr. Westover is particularly interested in using stereotactic body radiation therapy (SBRT) – also known as stereotactic ablative radiation therapy (SABR) – to treat cancer patients, an approach that was pioneered by another member of UT Southwestern’s radiation oncology team, Robert Timmerman, M.D.
+Clinically, Dr. Westover specializes in treating lung cancer and is particularly interested in using stereotactic body radiation therapy (SBRT) – also known as stereotactic ablative radiation therapy (SABR) – to treat cancer patients, an approach that was pioneered by another member of UT Southwestern’s radiation oncology team, Robert Timmerman, M.D.
 This stronger, “ablative” dose of radiation precisely targets and destroys tumors in just a few treatments.

-- Stereotactic body radiation therapy (SBRT)
+- Stereotactic ablative radiation therapy (SABR) or stereotactic body radiation therapy (SBRT)